-You may be asked to sign a Report Certification, which demonstrates HCSC's commitment to the integrity, accuracy and timeliness of its reports and disclosures.
+You may be asked to sign a Report Certification, which demonstrates our Company's commitment to the integrity, accuracy and timeliness of its reports and disclosures.
 These Certifications are vitally important because they:

-- Establish a written record to support the accuracy and completeness of reports. - Document that information submitted has been reviewed and is accurate to the best knowledge of the certifier.

-- Encourage disclosure of any issues via the "Exceptions" section of the certification. - Provide a vehicle for feedback to management on identified exceptions.
+- Establish a written record to support the accuracy and completeness of reports; - Document that information submitted has been reviewed and is accurate to the best knowledge of the certifier; - Encourage disclosure of any issues via the "Exceptions" section of the certification; and - Provide a vehicle for feedback to management on identified exceptions.

-Certifications are submitted to Audit Services, which is an administrator for Financial, Government and Performance Guarantee report certification programs.
-If you have questions about the report certification process, contact the Divisional Senior Vice President of Audit and Enterprise Governance or another Corporate Resource.
-Or call the Corporate Integrity HOTLINE to anonymously report your concerns regarding financial reporting, internal accounting controls or auditing matters.
+Certifications are submitted by management and staff to Audit Services, which compiles the responses to support the report certification process.
+If you have questions about the report certification process, contact the Chief Audit Executive or another Corporate Resource.
+You can also call the Corporate Integrity HOTLINE (1-800-838-2552) or use the web reporting tool to anonymously report your concerns regarding financial reporting, internal accounting controls or auditing matters.